-Figure 5-30 Set the Park Action
+Figure 5-32 Set the Park Action

 - 2. Check the Enable Park Action checkbox. - 3.
 Set the Park Time as the inactivity time of the camera before it starts the park actions. - 4.
 Choose Action Type from the dropdown list. - 5.
-If you select Patrol, Pattern, or Preset as Action Type, you need to select Action Type ID from the dropdown list.
+If you select Patrol, Pattern, or Preset as Action Type, you need to select Action Type ID from the dropdown list. - 6.
+Click to save the settings.